Farmers get a bad rap.

 Today, just 2 percent of Americans live on honest-to-goodness farms.

 But the real impressive figure is production.
-The American Farm Bureau Federation notes that farmers today are producing 262 percent more food today with 2 percent less input in the form of labor, seeds, feed, fertilizer and such than they were decades ago.
+The American Farm Bureau Federation notes that farmers today are producing 262 percent more food today with 2 percent less input in the form of labor, seeds, feed, fertilizer and such than they did in 1950.

 So the next time you dis farmers remember you are doing so on a full stomach with more money in your pocket to burn because of them.